keenlabs/Keen-Docs/source/api/reference.rst

 Query String Parameters
 -----------------------

-Count unique supports two query string parameters: clauses and api_key.
+Count unique supports two query string parameters: filters and api_key.

-The "clauses" parameter is optional.
-If specified, its value should be a URL-encoded JSON string that represents an array of clauses.
-These clauses should look just like they do in the `Extractions Resource`_.
-Here's an example clause:
+The "filters" parameter is optional.
+If specified, its value should be a URL-encoded JSON string that represents an array of filters.
+These filters should look just like they do in the `Extractions Resource`_.
+Here's an example filter:

 ::

     {
-        "column_name": "body:amount",
+        "property_name": "body:amount",
         "operator": "gt",
-        "value": 3.50
+        "property_value": 3.50
     }

 The "api_key" parameter is optional.
 It allows you to pass your api_key as a query string parameter rather than as an